glennklockwood/rpi-ansible/README.md

 # Raspberry Pi Ansible

-Glenn K. Lockwood, August 2017
+Glenn K. Lockwood, October 2018

 ## Introduction

 This is an Ansible configuration that configures a fresh Raspbian installation on Raspberry Pi.
-This is very much a work in progress and not intended to be used by anyone but me.
+It is intended to be run in local (pull) mode, where ansible is running on the same Raspberry Pi to be configured.

 ## Bootstrapping on Raspbian

-If you want to use these playbooks to make a Raspberry Pi self-configure, install Ansible by doing the following:

-    $ pip install --user ansible
-    $ ssh-keygen
-    $ ssh-copy-id localhost

-If not bootstrapping from the Raspberry Pi itself, you can instead do

-    $ ssh-copy-id pi@raspberrypi

-and authenticate using the default `raspberry` password.
-This will enable key-based authentication to the remote Raspberry Pi to be configured.
+You will need ansible installed on the Raspberry Pi being configured.

-You can ensure that Ansible is able to configure using the following:

-    $ ansible -i hosts all -m ping
+    $ sudo apt-get install ansible

-You can also ensure that authentication also works.

-    $ ansible -i hosts -u pi --sudo-user root all -a "/usr/bin/id -u"
+## Configuration

+The `macaddrs` structure in _roles/common/vars/main.yml_ maps the MAC address of a Raspberry Pi to its intended configuration state.
+Add your Raspberry Pi's MAC address to that structure and set its configuration accordingly.

-## Running the Playbook
+## Running the playbook

-This playbook will deactivate password authentication for the `pi` user since it assumes that you have key-based authentication configured _before_ the playbook is executed.
-Be sure that is the case or you may be locked out of your Raspberry Pi altogether.

 Then run the playbook:

-    $ ansible-playbook --inventory-file hosts --limit cloverfield --user pi --sudo site.yml

-or

-    $ ansible-playbook -i hosts -l clovermine -u pi -s site.yml

-Raspbian should allow the `pi` user to sudo without a password.
-If not, run using `--ask-become-pass` (or `-K`) and enter the sudo password (default would be `raspberry`) for the remote user (`pi`).
+    $ sudo ansible-playbook local.yml

+The playbook will self-discover its settings, then idempotently configure the Raspberry Pi.

+## After running the playbook

+This playbook purposely requires a few manual steps _after_ running the playbook to ensure that it does not lock you out of your Raspberry Pi.

+1. While logged in as pi, `sudo passwd glock` (or whatever username you created) to set a password for that user.
+This is _not_ required to log in as that user, but it _is_ required to `sudo` as that user.
+You may also choose to set a password for the pi and/or root users.

+2. `usermod --lock pi` to ensure that the default user is completely disabled.

+## Acknowledgment

+I stole a lot of knowledge from https://github.com/giuaig/ansible-raspi-config/.